Aldershot: Athletics

-Aldershot is home to arguably the most successful athletics club in British and European history, Aldershot, Farnham & District A.C.
+Aldershot is home to one of the most successful athletics clubs in British and European history, Aldershot, Farnham & District A.C.
 The club has produced many Olympians including Roger Hackney, Zola Budd, Lily Partridge and Steph Twell and specialises in middle–long distance running.
 The home of AFD, as it is commonly known, is the Aldershot Military Stadium, Aldershot.
 Blackwater Valley Runners are a social running club and organise many local races.

 Swimming

 Opened in 1930, Aldershot Lido is a traditional outdoor leisure pool that contains 1.5 million gallons of water situated on a 10 acre site.
 The original land was a lake that had become overgrown with weeds.
 It was bought by the Borough Council in 1920 for £21,000 and was the focus of the council's improvement projects for the town.
 The Lido became an Olympic venue in 1948 when it was the site of the swimming event in the Modern Pentathlon of that year's London Olympic Games.
 The pool has extensive areas of shallow water for children to play including a large fountain at the centre.
 It also has a diving area and water slides.
 There is an adjoining 25 m indoor pool that allows all year round swimming.